 Wei's pretty good at driving, shooting, and beating people up, but I think the most critical skill he has for this circumstance is that he's very good at working with people and gaining their trust, even if he despises those people.
 That may be key here, him convincing the rest of the team he cares about them, and they can trust him, even if that isn't necessarily the case early on.
-If they all survive long enough, I imagine it will be the case, because Wei also seems to form genuine strong bonds quickly, whether he meant to or not.
-Which means if something happens to someone on the team after that point, he could get a little out of control.
+If they survive long enough, I imagine it will be the case, because Wei also seems to form genuine strong bonds quickly, whether he meant to or not.
+If something happens to someone on the team after that point, he could get a little out of control.

 The Rogue: Corvo Attono (Dishonored) - For the purposes of this, I'm going to assume one of the High Chaos endings, probably one where Emily didn't survive being abducted by Havelock.
 The game tells you that, in that event, Corvo ultimately abandons Dunwall and flees to who knows where, trying to escape his past.
 So let's go with that.
 He left, just kept using Blink until he was exhausted, then slept, woke up, and kept going until he felt he'd run far enough.
 He may have settled some place, but more likely he drifts.
 The Outsider hasn't spoken to him in years.
-Makes sense, Corvo hasn't done anything interesting in a long time.
+Makes sense, Corvo hasn't done anything interesting in years.
 Corvo opted to focus on the revenge he felt he was owed, rather than attempt to pave a better path for Emily, and look how that ended up.
 So he avoids trusting his judgment whether to take action or not.

-Like Wei and Corvo, Sean can do the sneaking thing, although his approach always started with breaking a soldier's neck and stealing their uniform.
+Like Wei and Corvo, Sean can be sneaky, although his approach always started with breaking a soldier's neck and stealing their uniform.
 Not sure how applicable that will be.
 Probably better to rely on his facility with driving and explosives.
 Between him and Wei, there could be some pretty great driving sequences for this crew.
 Have Corvo Blinking from a car, over to a different vehicle to kill the driver, then back before it crashes.
 Or Rita popping up out of a sunroof to unleash some destructive attack.
 Sean's never one to pass up making a smartass remark, so he's probably the one who loosens things up from time to time.
 The others may have their own sense of humor, but most of them don't show it much.

-The Man with a Boat: Nigel West Dickens (Red Dead Redemption) - I couldn't resist putting this goober on a team.
+The Man with a Carriage: Nigel West Dickens (Red Dead Redemption) - I couldn't resist putting this goober on a team.
 Dickens was a snake oil salesman, but clever enough to be useful to John Marston on occasion (and clever enough to get a lot of help out of Marston before providing assistance).
 Despite Marston saving his neck multiple times, Dickens was never happy to see him.
-Because John Marston was an exceptionally angry, violent man with a short temper, who didn't entirely like Dickens.
+Because John Marston was an exceptionally violent man with a short temper, who didn't entirely like Dickens.
 Still, as penance for all those people he swindled, he can be saddled with three John Marstons.
 Though Rita is the one most likely to torment him.
 She'll see through his spiel right off, and while she may not have much sympathy for the people he suckers, she'll be entirely contemptuous of his nonsense.

 It's really a crappy carriage drawn by some poor horse, so except in

 Armed with a TMD with unlimited energy, it wouldn't be difficult for Renko to recreate some of the horrors he faced on Kartorga.
 If he keeps mucking about with the TMD's ability to warp time, maybe he punches holes through into other universes.
 All the other characters' worlds (except Sean's) had some aspect of the supernatural or bizarre.
 Demons, witches, zombies, a world-spanning octopus-looking thing made of energy, you name it.
 And after dealing with Nazis, Sean may not be fazed by the science-spawned horrors anyway.
-This team is comprised of the people who encounter these tears, and while exploring them or fending off what's emerging, they run across each other.
+This team is comprised of the people who encounter these rifts, and while exploring them or fending off what's emerging, they run across each other.
 Except for Dickens, who blundered in while fleeing angry townspeople, but whatever, he's there, and escape isn't going to be easy.
 They'll have to decide whether to try and defend their homes first, or head for the source of the problem.
-And Renko may not be content to stay in one place, and try to take the fight to their homes directly.
+Renko may not be content to stay in one place, and try to take the fight to their homes directly.
 Or try to take them over while they're running around in his world.